-There are many advantages that choosing timber framing brings to a project, from a single home to mid-rise apartments - this article explores 12.
+There are many advantages that choosing timber framing brings to a project, from a single home to mid-rise apartments - this article explores 12 and links to a page with more information.

 1: Timber Framing is Proven and Popular